 Things that make you go mmmmmm…

 For some, breakfast is their favorite meal of the day.
 I know for me, I can eat breakfast food for breakfast, lunch, and dinner!
 Here in the south, biscuits and gravy for dinner is a must.
 That warm, fresh baked biscuit smothered in a thick white gravy that was made from the grease that you fried your country sausage in….well, it renders me speechless and let me tell you, folks, that is a hard thing to do!
-HOWEVER, this type of meal in probably the reason why we have so many overweight people in Texas and heart disease is one of the leading causes of death.
+However, this type of meal is probably the reason why we have so many overweight people in Texas and heart disease is one of the leading causes of death.
 Things like breast cancer, high blood pressure, diabetes and many more diseases, are also linked to obesity.
 Yikes!

 With that being said, trying to eat healthier is definitely a goal of mine for 2018 especially since I have acquired some extra poundage from the holidays!
-Here is one of my favorite recipes that keeps my love of breakfast around but also keeps my heart and body healthy, otherwise known as the ultimate Breakfast Goals!
+Here is one of my favorite recipes from Shared Appetite that keeps my love of breakfast around but also keeps my heart and body healthy, otherwise known as the ultimate Breakfast Goals!

 SWEET POTATO AND KALE HASH